Sets the controls for deterministic compartmental models

 If

-TRUE, evaluate arguments in parameters with length greater than 1 as sensitivity analyses, with one model run per value of the parameter.
-IfFALSE, one model will be run with parameters of arbitrary length (the model may error unless the model function is designed to accomodate parameter vectors).- print.mod
+TRUE, evaluate arguments in parameters or initial conditions with length greater than 1 as sensitivity analyses, with one model run per value.
+IfFALSE, one model will be run with parameters and initial conditions of arbitrary length (the model may error unless the model function is designed to accommodate vectors).- print.mod

 If